Violent Demise: The Last Days

 Violent Demise: The Last Days is the third studio album by American heavy metal band Body Count.
 The album was released on March 11, 1997, by Virgin Records.
 It is the last album to feature drummer Beatmaster V, who died of leukemia following the recording of the album, which is dedicated to him.
 It is also the final full album to feature rhythm guitarist D-Roc the Executioner, who died from lymphoma during production of their next album Murder 4 Hire.
 It also marks the last appearance of sampler Sean E Sean and hype man Sean E. Mac, who both departed the band in 2001.
 Sean E Sean would return to the group in 2008, but Ice T's son Little Ice replaced Sean E. Mac in 2016.

 Lyrics and themes

 Among other subjects, the album features songs focusing on topical subjects such as the O. J. Simpson murder case ("I Used To Love Her") and Dr. Jack Kevorkian ("Dr. K").
-The cover art depicts the hand signs of the gangs Bloods and Crips, which the band's initials, "B.C." stand for.
+The cover art depicts the hand signs of the gangs Bloods and Crips, which share the same initials as the band's name.

+On January 15, 2018, the track "Dr. K" was quoted in the British Parliament by the MP Alex Sobel, who said that the lyrics did not glorify Xanax but gave "the grim reality".

+Critical reception

+AllMusic's Stephen Thomas Erlewine called it a "significant improvement" over Born Dead, saying: "Even though the music has more punch than before, it doesn't have the ridiculous sense of humor that made Body Count a gonzo classic of sorts, but the sheer force of the record is a welcome change of pace from a band that seemed incapable of true sonic power."
+Stephen Dalton of NME called Violent Demise "their most fleshed-out and bowel-quakingly heavy opus yet, boring deep into metal's dirty heart and striking pure ugliness.
+Body Count's music may not be pretty, soothing or particularly progressive in outlook, but it still rocks like there's no tomorrow."
+A writer for E!
+Online critiqued that "Ice-T continues to go way over the top trying to prove he ain't no soft drink.
+His profanity-laced rap-metal fusion diatribes are bound to disappoint fans of either genre--there's no flash in the music or in the rap."